mihir-gonsalves/Restaurant-POS/README.md

 #### 13. Names of all items ordered more than 10 times
 - items_ordered_more_than_10x.sql
-- Retrieves names of all items
+- Retrieves names of all items ordered more than 10 times

 #### 14. Number of items an ingredient is used in
 - items_per_ingredient.sql